the best movie soundtracks of 2016 | look | i-D

 Jackie

-Whether you've seen the Natalie Portman-starring film about Jackie Kennedy or not, the soundtrack, courtesy of 29-year-old Brit Mica Levi, is online and it offers an almighty eargasm.
+Whether you've seen the Natalie Portman-starring film about Jackie Kennedy or not, the soundtrack — courtesy of 29-year-old Brit Mica Levi — is online and it offers an almighty eargasm.
 It's Levi's second movie gig, following her otherworldly score to Jonathan Glazer's sci-fi head-scratcher Under the Skin.
 It's got that same bendy string sound that made his film so trippy and beautiful.
-With her latest, you feel the gut-wrenching grief and trauma of the character - it's definitely dark at times - and yet, you'd happily press play on this when riding the bus to work at 9am on a Monday.
+With Levi's latest, you feel the gut-wrenching grief and trauma of the character — it's definitely dark at times — and yet, you'd happily press play on this when riding the bus to work at 9am on a Monday.

 White Girl